Legal / Crime

 Information on Inquests

-If someone you know has died, or you are helping someone you know deal with a death where an inquest is to be held, The Inquest Handbook will give you information about the inquest procedure and what will happen after a sudden, violent or unnatural death.
+If someone you know has died, or you are helping someone you know deal with a death where an inquest is to be held, these factsheets will give you information about the inquest procedure and what will happen after a sudden, violent or unnatural death.

 Find out more information here